Ham and Cheese Quiche

-A savory pie is something I forget about for months on end, and then when I see one in a specialty foods store or a restaurant I give myself a mental elbow to put this idea back on the front burner.
+A quiche, or savory pie, is something I forget about for months on end, and then when I see one in a specialty foods store or a restaurant I give myself a mental elbow to put this idea back on the front burner.
 They are so easy, and satisfying – they can be made ahead, and usually reheat like a dream (or can be eaten at room temp).
 They are also very portable, and comforting.

 This is a great recipe to remember after you’ve served a holiday ham, and are looking for a creative way to use up the leftovers.
 But don’t wait for that to happen – any kind of deli ham is great for this, whether smoky or peppery or slightly sweet pick your favorite, order it sliced, and then mince it up.